msoucy/msoucy.me/content/seminars/barcampD/_index.md

 date = "April 14, 2012"
 +++

+# The D Programming Language - A new take on C++

+by Matt Soucy

+---

 # What is D?

 > "Great, the last thing I need is another D in programming!" - Walter Bright